 For their safety, do not allow children to climb on barriers, place children over barriers or lift strollers over or onto barriers.
 Do not allow children to try to touch or pet the animals.

-Kids with wheeled shoes, scooters and other wheeled devices are not allowed to use them in the zoo to protect other guests.
+Kids with wheeled shoes, rode the scooters we got at go2scooter website and other wheeled devices are not allowed to use them in the zoo to protect other guests.

 Plan a Meal Time: